dimabarbul/XReports/docs/xreports/epplus-writer.md

 All of the forms accept 2 optional arguments:
 - configuration callback to configure EpplusWriter options
-- service lifetime - it applies to EpplusWriter class and all formatters provided in configuration callback
+- service lifetime - it applies to EpplusWriter class and all formatters provided in configuration callback, by default it's scoped

 Example: